Portfolio overview

 The Bureau of Meteorology (the Bureau) is responsible for providing weather, water, climate and ocean services for Australia.

-The Bureau’s total budgeted assets for 2023–24 are just over $1.3 billion, with 41 per cent attributable to property, plant and equipment and 34 per cent attributable to intangible assets, as shown in Figure 5.
+The Bureau’s total budgeted assets for 2024–25 are $1.3 billion, with 38 per cent attributable to property, plant and equipment and 32 per cent attributable to intangible assets, as shown in Figure 5.
 Sales of goods and services represent 24 per cent of total budgeted revenue.

 Figure 5: Bureau of Meteorology budgeted financial statements by category ($’000)

-• The valuation of intangible assets, particularly computer software, given the judgement applied by the Bureau in confirming that they are capitalised and valued appropriately in accordance with Australian Accounting Standards.
+• The valuation of intangible assets, particularly computer software, given the judgement applied by the Bureau in confirming that they are capitalised and valued appropriately.

 • The recognition of the Bureau’s own source revenue due to the value of revenue from rendering of services.
 Given the number of revenue contracts administered by the Bureau, there is increased complexity in determining performance obligations under contract which provide the criteria for recognition of revenue.